DOJ urges Supreme Court to stay out of Mar-a-Lago documents fight

 The full court could act on the matter within days.
 It would take five justices to agree to grant Trump's request.

-The Justice Department's primary argument is that the appeals court was correct, and they said the Trump legal team was wrong to argue the Supreme Court should take the case.
+The Justice Department's primary argument is that the appeals court was correct, and they said the Trump legal team was wrong to argue the Supreme Court should consider the issue.

 "Indeed, the most that applicant could possibly establish about appellate jurisdiction in this case is that it presents a 'difficult' question," US Solicitor General Elizabeth Prelogar wrote in Tuesday's filing.